Celebrating Thirteen Years Online

 The size of the slip was the most challenging restriction.
 Here is why...

-The windage created by the height of the 'house' combined with the weight of the house combined with the potential weight of the planters on the roof combined with the extreme limitation on beam gave us quite an interesting puzzle to solve.
+In order to gain sufficient interior space for the requested accommodations, our only choice was to build vertically, which created weight up high as well as windage.
+The windage created by the height of the 'house' combined with the weight of the house combined with the potential weight of party goers on the roof combined with the limitation of 12 feet of beam gave us quite an interesting puzzle to solve.

 THE SOLUTION